TehShrike/text-metadata-parser/readme.md

 	Except my boots.
 Those are *mine.*

-Well, it's kind of cool that you at least formatted it a bit for yourself, but now the question is - how are you going to parse this text into an easily-usable object JavaScript?
+Well, it's kind of cool that you at least formatted it a bit for yourself, but now the question is - how are you going to parse this text into an easily-usable JavaScript object?

 You could write your own parser, of course - or you could use this one.